venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 #### 2.3.1.
 Persona Integrity
 All personas are validated against the rules in `persona_config.yml`, and a cryptographically signed `persona_manifest.yml` ensures the application's runtime understanding of its capabilities is never out of sync with the committed source code.

+## 1. System Overview and Core Purpose

+This document is the canonical source of truth for the architectural principles and governance of the AI Assistant project.
+It serves as a "constitution" for human developers and a "README for the AI," ensuring that all development and AI-driven actions are aligned with the core design philosophy.

+The system is a command-line-native, persona-driven agent designed to assist with software development and other knowledge-work tasks.
+Its primary purpose is to provide a safe, reliable, and extensible framework for leveraging Large Language Models to perform complex, multi-step operations.

+---

+## 2. Core Architectural Principles

+The architecture is built on three foundational principles:

+### 2.1.
+Persona-First Operation
+The primary interface for quality and control is the **Persona System**.
+All complex tasks should be initiated through a specialized persona.
+This ensures that AI behavior is constrained, predictable, and follows a proven operational protocol.

+### 2.2.
+Decoupled Execution
+A strict separation is maintained between **AI-driven analysis (thinking)** and **deterministic execution (doing)**.
+The AI's primary output for any task that modifies the system is a reviewable "Output Package."
+A separate, non-AI `executor` script then applies these changes.
+This provides a critical safety layer and enhances auditability.

+#### 2.2.1.
+Adversarial Validation
+To enhance the safety of the "thinking" phase, the system employs an Adversarial Validation Chain.
+After an initial execution plan is generated, it is passed to a specialized, skeptical "critic" persona.
+This critic's sole purpose is to identify potential flaws, unstated assumptions, and risks in the plan.
+This principle acts as an automated "red team" review for the AI's own logic.

+### 2.3.
+Explicit Governance
+The behavior and structure of the persona ecosystem are governed by a set of explicit, machine-readable rules.

+#### 2.3.1.
+Persona Integrity
+All personas are validated against the rules in `persona_config.yml`, and a cryptographically signed `persona_manifest.yml` ensures the application's runtime understanding of its capabilities is never out of sync with the committed source code.

-+#### 2.3.2.
+#### 2.3.2.
 Data Contract Integrity
-+The system's internal data contracts (e.g., the Output Package Manifest) are not just documented; they are programmatically enforced.
-Canonical documentation (`docs/system_contracts.yml`) serves as the single source of truth from which machine-readable schemas (JSON Schema) are generated.
+The system's internal data contracts (e.g., the Output Package Manifest) are not just documented; they are programmatically enforced.
+-   **Schema Generation:** Canonical documentation (`docs/system_contracts.yml`) serves as the single source of truth from which machine-readable schemas (JSON Schema) are generated.
 The automated testing suite validates all relevant code outputs against these schemas during CI/CD.
-This creates a closed-loop system that prevents drift between documentation, tests, and implementation, ensuring long-term stability.
+-   **Documentation-as-Code:**
+    A central governance file (`src/ai_assistant/internal_data/governance.yml`) serves as a single source of truth for rules shared between runtime code and user documentation.
+A dedicated script (`scripts/generate_docs.py`) uses this file to generate documentation, creating a closed-loop system that prevents drift between the application's behavior (e.g., safety warnings) and its documentation.

 ---

 ## 3. Persona Directory & Chain of Command

 The persona ecosystem is a team of specialists with a clear, hierarchical structure.

--   **`_mixins/` & `_base/` (Foundations):** These are the architectural foundations. `_mixins` provide shared directives (like coding standards), while `_base` personas define the core archetypes for agent behavior (e.g., collaborative vs. analytical).
-All specialist personas MUST inherit from a base persona.
+-   **`_mixins/` & `_base/` (Foundations):** These are the architectural foundations. `_mixins` provide shared directives (like coding standards), while `_base` personas define the core archetypes for agent behavior.
+    -   `~` **`_base/bcaa-1` (Base Collaborative Agent):** The archetype for interactive, conversational agents that propose plans and seek confirmation.
+    -   `~` **`_base/btaa-1` (Base Technical Analysis Agent):** The archetype for non-interactive, "one-shot" analytical agents.
+    -   **`_base/developer-agent-1` (Base Professional Developer Agent):** A crucial archetype that inherits from `bcaa-1` and adds a non-negotiable protocol for safe software development, including a mandatory Git workflow and the use of specialized tools for file modification.
+All specialist personas that modify code MUST inherit from this base.
 -   **`core/` (The Orchestrators & Governors):** This directory is reserved exclusively for "meta-governance" and "orchestration" personas.
 These are agents that manage the AI Assistant *itself* or the workflow between other agents.
 They do not perform domain-specific tasks.

 -   **`domains/` (The Specialists):** This is the primary location for all specialist agents that perform concrete, domain-specific tasks.
 The ecosystem is designed to be scaled by adding new experts to this directory (e.g., `programming/`, `writing/`, `google/`).